Geoff Shaw (politician)

-Geoffrey Page Shaw (born 12 October 1967) is an Australian politician who represented Frankston in the Victorian Legislative Assembly from 2010 to 2014, initially as a member of the Parliamentary Liberal Party until 6 March 2013, and then subsequently as an independent politician.
-On 17 March 2014 Shaw resigned as a member of the Liberal Party in advance of moves to expel him as a member of the party.
+Geoffrey Page Shaw (born 12 October 1967) is an Australian politician who represented Frankston in the Victorian Legislative Assembly from 2010 to 2014.
+He was initially a member of the Parliamentary Liberal Party until March 2013, before becoming an independent politician.
+In March 2014, Shaw resigned as a member of the Liberal Party as moves were being made to expel him from the party.